A Next Basket Recommendation Reality Check

-We observe that most of the training-based deep learning methods outperform G-TopFreq, which is the only simple frequency-based baseline in many papers.
-Surprisingly, P-TopFreq and GP-TopFreq also achieve a highly competitive performance and outperform four deep learning methods (i.e., Dream, Beacon, CLEA and Sets2sets), by a large margin in the Dunnhumby and Instacart datasets, e.g. the improvement w.r.t.\ $Recall@10$ is from 35.8\% to 141.9\% and from 53.6\% to 353.3\% respectively.
-Moreover, the proposed GP-Topfreq baseline could even outperform the deep-learning based Beacon, Dream and CLEA algorithm in Tafeng, the scenario with a high exploration ratio.
-Among these methods, DNNTSP is the only one to have a consistently high performance in all scenarios.
+Most of the deep learning-based methods outperform G-TopFreq, which is the only frequency-based baseline considered in many papers.
+Surprisingly, P-TopFreq and GP-TopFreq achieve a highly competitive performance and outperform four deep learning-based methods (i.e., Dream, Beacon, CLEA and Sets2sets), by a large margin in the Dunnhumby and Instacart datasets, where the improvements in terms of $Recall@10$ range from 35.8\% to 141.9\% and from 53.6\% to 353.3\%, respectively.
+Moreover, the proposed GP-Topfreq baseline outperforms the deep learning-based Beacon, Dream and CLEA algorithm on the TaFeng dataset, the scenario with a high exploration ratio.
+Of the deep learning-based methods, DNNTSP is the only one to have a consistently high performance in all scenarios.